 When you start investing with Stockspot we suggest that you only consider investing if you have an investment horizon of at least a few years.
 This helps to ensure that you have the best chance of success when you invest.
 However, if you need money to fund unforeseen expenses or your circumstances change, it’s easy to withdraw your money at any time.

 You can withdraw your investments by requesting a withdrawal under ‘Transfer money’ in your Stockspot dashboard.
-Once you submit the request we’ll sell down your portfolio as instructed and transfer the funds to your linked bank account.
-The process typically takes four business days before you see the money in your account in line with the ASX’s settlement timeline.
+Once submitted, we’ll sell down your portfolio as instructed and transfer the funds to your linked bank account.
+The process typically takes around four business days, in line with standard ASX’s settlement timelines.

 Are there any risks investing in ETFs?

-However due to their diversified nature, broad index ETFs are one of the safer ways to invest and reduce your investing risk.
-This is why we recommend them.
+However, broad, diversified ETFs are generally considered one of the safer ways to invest because they help reduce risk through diversification.
+This is one of the reasons we recommend ETFs.

 In this article we dispel some common myths around ETFs and explain why they’re safe and smart investments